Hurricane Katrina: Mississippi

-Southeast United States
+Alabama

 Although Hurricane Katrina made landfall well to the west, Alabama and the Florida Panhandle were both affected by tropical-storm-force winds and a storm surge varying from 12 to 16 ft around Mobile Bay, with higher waves on top.
 Sustained winds of 67 mph were recorded in Mobile, Alabama, and the storm surge there was approximately 12 ft.
 The surge caused significant flooding several miles inland along Mobile Bay.
 Four tornadoes were also reported in Alabama.
 Ships, oil rigs, boats and fishing piers were washed ashore along Mobile Bay: the cargo ship M/V Caribbean Clipper and many fishing boats were grounded at Bayou La Batre.

 An oil rig under construction along the Mobile River broke its moorings and floated 1.5 mi northwards before striking the Cochrane Bridge just outside Mobile.
 No significant damage resulted to the bridge and it was soon reopened.
 The damage on Dauphin Island was severe, with the surge destroying many houses and cutting a new canal through the western portion of the island.
 An offshore oil rig also became grounded on the island.
 As in Mississippi, the storm surge caused significant beach erosion along the Alabama coastline.
 More than 600,000 people lost power in Alabama as a result of Hurricane Katrina and two people died in a traffic accident in the state.
 Residents in some areas, such as Selma, were without power for several days.